Can I Track My Employees’ Location?

-The best part about GPS tracking devices is they allow employers to track employees 24/7 as well as have access to historical records on where they have been.
+The best part about tracking company vehicles is they allow employers to track employees 24/7 as well as have access to historical records on where they have been.
+In fact, some employee monitoring technologies include video surveillance on top of location tracking!
 Other advantages of tracking employee cars include the ability to accurately document mileage driven, safeguarding company vehicles from auto-theft, getting speed alerts if employees are driving too fast, improved routing, and more.
-Clearly, there is an abundance of reasons why an employer should track an employee car, but can an employee refuse to have a tracker fitted on their company car?
+Clearly, there is an abundance of reasons why employers consider tracking their employees, but can an employee refuse to have a tracker fitted on their company car?
 Are there laws regarding vehicle tracking employee rights?

-Do you want to find out what an employee is doing?
-Save $100.00 on the best car GPS tracker CLICKING HERE!
+Find out what an employee is doing & save $100.00 on the best car GPS tracker by CLICKING HERE!

 Vehicle Tracking Employee Rights